-You will then continue to the settlement of Blönduós where you will spend the night.
+You will then continue to the settlement of Sauðárkrókur, where you will spend the night.

 On day ten, get ready to head to the one and only Snæfellsnes Peninsula.
-The area is only a few hours away, but your personal itinerary will direct you to many fascinating places en route.
+The area is only a few hours away, but your itinerary will direct you to many fascinating places en route.
 For example, you could visit the Seal Centre at Hvammstangi.

 The greater Snæfellsnes area has boundless marvels to behold so that you can save some of its explorings for the following day.
-The most notable feature, however, is Snæfelljökull, the mighty glacier and volcano on the tip of the peninsula.
+However, the most notable feature is Snæfelljökull, the mighty glacier and volcano on the peninsula's tip.

 This incredible landmark is the central point of the Snæfellsnes National Park and has inspired writers and artists for generations; most notably, it was the setting for both Halldór Laxness's novel 'Beneath the Glacier' and Jules Verne's novel 'Journey to the Centre of the Earth'.

 You will have a full day of exploration before retiring for the night in a settlement on the peninsula, such as in Stykkishólmur.

-Once at the peninsula, you will find an even greater wealth of things to see; it is often called ‘Iceland in Miniature’ due to the incredible diversity that can be found here.
+Once at the peninsula, you will find an even greater wealth of things to see; it is often called ‘Iceland in Miniature’ due to the incredible diversity found here.
 Notable sites include Kirkjufell, Iceland’s most photographed mountain; the seal colony on the beach near the farm of Ytri Tunga; the haunted lava fields of Berserkjahraun lava field; and the Djúpalónssandur black pebble beach.

 Your destination for the journey’s end is Reykjavík City.
 En route, you could detour to different sites of West Iceland, such as the historical towns of Borgarnes and Reykholt, the waterfalls Fossatún, Barnafoss, and Hraunfossar, and geothermal areas such as the Deildartunguhver hot spring.

-You can also opt for several adventures; venturing inside a lava tube in Víðgelmir Cave, or by entering a stunning, man-made ice tunnel in Langjökull Glacier.
+You can also opt for several adventures; venturing inside a lava tube in Víðgelmir Cave or entering a stunning, man-made ice tunnel in Langjökull Glacier.
 Both options ensure geological wonders to behold.

 After a day packed with sightseeing and adventure, you will return to Reykjavík for the night and enjoy its cultural downtown scene once more.